 Whole Life Insurance.
 Whole life is a hybrid investment and insurance product that covers you until death.
 For someone who is 30 years old, the premiums can be less than $800 per month, and they don’t change over the life of the policy.

 Whole life insurance is a more complicated product than term life insurance.
 Like universal life or variable universal life insurance, whole life offers an insurance payout and, over time, the policies accrue a cash value that can be withdrawn.

 Typically, a whole life policy’s cash value increases by a guaranteed minimum per year and by a larger, “expected” amount that varies each year with changes in the financial markets.
 Term life insurance does not offer a cash value.
 It only serves to insure you against death during the policy’s term.

 The cash value helps financial advisors and insurance agents position whole life insurance as a type of investment product.
 We believe whole life does not make sense as an investment product.

 How the math works: whole life vs. term life

-To understand why, consider the analysis in Table 1.
+To understand why, consider the analysis in Table 1 that compares the annual premiums and expected values associated with $1 million whole and term life insurance policies.
 The analysis shows what would happen if you took the difference in premiums between a whole life insurance policy and a term life insurance policy and invested it, with the return you could expect from a diversified investment portfolio like those Wealthfront offers.
 We then compared the ultimate value of the saved premiums, including those expected returns, with the cash value of the whole life product over the same period of time.

 Difference Between Whole Life & Term Life Insurance